bigginlab/WaterDock-2.0/README.md

 # WaterDock2.0

-This is a Command line interface og WaterDock2.0
+This is a Command line interface of WaterDock2.0

 To run
 python waterdock2.py proteinfile.pdbqt ligandfile.pdb